tmyoda/docker-headless-vnc-container/README.md

+# This Repository is forked from [consol/docker-headless-vnc-container](https://github.com/ConSol/docker-headless-vnc-container)
+It's just an ubuntu version update of consol/ubuntu-xfce-vnc to 18.04 or more.

 # Docker container images with "headless" VNC session

 This repository contains a collection of Docker images with headless VNC environments.